Livestock & Grazing

 • efficiency: Feed conversion efficiency (t product / t feed DM)

 Feed requirements vary significantly by region due to differences in production systems, genetics, and environmental conditions.
-Wirsenius (2000) [1] provides estimated feed energy requirements per unit of commodity output:
+Wirsenius (2000) [1] provides estimated feed energy requirements per unit of commodity output.
+These values serve as reference ratios for splitting multi-product systems in the GLEAM3 ME derivation described above:

 Feed energy requirements per unit of animal product output (Wirsenius 2000, Table 3.9)